 No. Just toss it in cooked, drained pasta and it’ll heat up with hot pasta.
 You don’t need to cook pesto sauce.

 Learning to make basil pesto sauce is super simple.
-You’re going to be amazed at how easy it is.
 You’re going to love the flavor it gives to your dishes, not just pasta.
 Wow your family with this delicious recipe!

 Basil Pesto Sauce